Auto Enrolment Contributions27th April 2019

 The DWP’s Maintaining the Momentum report of 2017 suggested that “despite the success of automatic enrolment… there are still around 12 million individuals under-saving for their retirement, who make up 38% of the working age population”.

-So more progress is still needed.
+What is still needed?
+Progress.
 With so much change ahead, plus the genuine need to improve existing schemes and challenge the offerings already in place, there remains much work for HR professionals yet to undertake.